 In accordance with G.S.
 159-29, the Town's employees that have access to \$100 or more at any given time of the Town's funds are performance bonded through a commercial surety bond.
-The finance officer is bonded for \$50,000 and the tax collector is bonded for \$50,000.
+The finance officer is bonded for \$50,000.
+Graham County collects the Town's property taxes so no bonding is needed for a tax collector.
 The remaining employees that have access to funds are bonded under a blanket bond for \$50,000.